alchemisten/eslint-config/README.md

 For NX projects simply copy over the rules for now.

 ## How to use
-* Install @schablone/eslint-config with: `yarn add @schablone/eslint-config`
+* Install @schablone/eslint-config with: `yarn add @schablone/eslint-config -D` or `npm install @schablone/eslint-config --save-dev`
-* Install the required peer dependencies if not present: `yarn add eslint prettier -D`
+* Install the required peer dependencies if not present: `yarn add eslint prettier -D` or `npm install eslint prettier --save-dev`
 * Use it within your .eslintrc:
     ```json
     {